zhangliang2198/freqtrade/docs/installation.md

     The `stable` branch contains the code of the last release (done usually once per month on an approximately one week old snapshot of the `develop` branch to prevent packaging bugs, so potentially it's more stable).

 !!!
 Note
-    Python3.11 or higher and the corresponding `pip` are assumed to be available.
+    Either [uv](https://docs.astral.sh/uv/), or Python3.11 or higher and the corresponding `pip` are assumed to be available.
 The install-script will warn you and stop if that's not the case. `git` is also needed to clone the Freqtrade repository.
     Also, python headers (`python<yourversion>-dev` / `python<yourversion>-devel`) must be available for the installation to complete successfully.

 !!!
 Warning "Up-to-date clock"